-Problem: The EPA can lock up if overruns are handled incorrectly.
+PROBLEM: The EPA can lock up if overruns are handled incorrectly.
 Overruns occur when an EPA input transitions at a rate that cannot be handled by the EPA interrupt service routine.
 If no overrun handling strategy is in place, and if the following three conditions exist, a situation may occur where both the capture buffer and the EPAx\TIME register contain data, and no EPA interrupt pending bit is set:

-• an input signal with a frequency high enough to cause overruns is present on an enabled EPA pin, and the EPAx\TIME register is read at the exact instant that the EPA recognizes the captured edge as valid.
+- an input signal with a frequency high enough to cause overruns is present on an enabled EPA pin, and - the overwrite bit is set (EPAx CON.0 = 1; old data is overwritten on overrun), and - the EPAx\TIME register is read at the exact instant that the EPA recognizes the captured edge as valid.